Swirrl/artsapi/README.md

 1. Start a Fuseki instance.
 If you have any TDB data to mount, mount it internally so it sits in the `/tdb_data/artsapi` folder inside the Fuseki Docker container.
 You will also need to mount the config file found in this repo at `config/production_config.ttl`.
 Some examples:

-    // assuming the config file has been saved to /var/lib/fuseki-config/config.ttl and no TDB data exists `$ sudo docker run -d --name artsapi-fuseki -v /var/lib/fuseki-config:/opt/fuseki/config thefrey/fuseki:latest`
+    Assuming the config file has been saved to /var/lib/fuseki-config/config.ttl and no TDB data exists:

+    `$ sudo docker run -d --name artsapi-fuseki -v /var/lib/fuseki-config:/opt/fuseki/config thefrey/fuseki:latest`

-    // assuming the config file has been saved to /var/lib/fuseki-config/config.ttl and TDB data exists at /var/lib/artsapi-data/database
+    Assuming the config file has been saved to /var/lib/fuseki-config/config.ttl and TDB data exists at /var/lib/artsapi-data/database

     `$ sudo docker run -d --name artsapi-fuseki -v /var/lib/fuseki-config:/opt/fuseki/config -v /var/lib/artsapi-data/database:/data/artsapi thefrey/fuseki:latest`

 2. Start a MongoDB instance.